Jetwing Eco Holidays

 Full day visit Gardens and forest nearby to the hotel for invertebrates and flora.

-After breakfast leave for Rafters Retreat, Kithulgala, for one night.
+After breakfast leave for Plantation Hotel, Kithulgala, for one night.
 Afternoon cross the Kelani River in a dugout canoe and reach the Kelani Valley Forest Reserve, which is a lowland tropical rainforest rich in endemic fauna and flora.
 The Kelani Valley Forest Reserve is ideal for any missed lowland endemics such as Sri Lanka Myna, Green-billed Coucal, Spot-winged Thrush, Sri Lanka Blue Magpie, Sri Lanka Spurfowl, Brown-capped Babbler and Red-faced Malkoha.

-Morning another session of birding at Kelani Valley Forest Reserve and leave for Hunas Falls Hotel, Kandy, for two nights.
+Morning another session of birding at Kelani Valley Forest Reserve and leave for Hunas Falls by Amaya, Kandy, for two nights.
 En route visit Udawatte Kalle (Upper Gardens) Afternoon visit Temple of the Sacred Tooth Relic, Kandy, which is an object of veneration to Buddhists and the most important sacred relic in the country.
 Also do a city tour.

-After breakfast leave for Amaya Lake, Dambulla, for two nights.
+After breakfast leave for Amaya Lake, Dambulla for two nights.
 Afternoon Sigiriya Rock Fortress, which was the pleasure capital of a single king called Kashyapa in the 5 Th centuries A.D.

 Morning visit Polonnaruwa (A UNESCO World Heritage Site), the medieval capital of Sri Lanka.
 At Polonnaruwa we will encounter troops of Toque Macaques who were famously featured in both the BBC’s ‘Temple Troop’ and David Attenborough’s ‘Life of Mammals’.
 One will be intrigued by the power play between Macaques and Hanuman Langurs.
 Visit the world famous rock-cut Buddha statues of Gal Vihara and the Parakrama Samudra (‘Sea of Parakrama’) a 2500-hectare man made reservoir built by King Parakramabahu I (1153 –1186 AD) with a capacity of 134 million cubic metres.
 Afternoon game drive to Minneriya National Park with focus on Elephants.